 This is one of the few dark images I came upon in Garden of the Gods, Colorado.
 He lives on the outskirts of the Grand Plaza.
 Birds like to sit on his head; below right four magpies face off against an elderly prairie falcon.

 This mountain lives in the Garden of the Gods, Colorado.
 The cougar image is seen throughout the park, and seems to be a symbol of the area’s ancient energy.

 Powerful, intelligent, graceful, wily, able to navigate the many cliffs as well as the many secrets of spirit – the Nature Spirits chose the cougar as their emblem.

-But nature has seen some rough survival times in recent centuries and from another angle we see the Nature Spirits mourning the demise of the once-common now rare area symbol.
+But nature has seen some rough survival times in recent centuries and from another angle we see this is a commemorative sculpture mourning the demise of the cougar and of Native American traditions common to this area.

-Opposite her are four sleek magpie – one facing in each direction.
-Magpies, like their black and white coloring, are good and bad omens – symbols of the duality of opposites.
+Falcons are symbol of wisdoms, protection and change.
+Magpies, like their black and white coloring, are harbingers of the dark and of the light – symbols of the duality of opposites.
 They are birds of divination and the occult.

 This mountain is one of the few whitish rock areas in an otherwise red rock environment.

 Below you can see two other locations in the park where the cougar is honored.
 I’ve written about these images in other blogs.

 This blog was first published in July 2020.